PrincetonUniversity/removing_tedium/README.md

 ## About

 This guide presents techniques to automate the various monotonous tasks that arise while carrying out computational research.
 Automation saves time and reduces errors.
-Learn about suppressing DUO, password-less logins, aliases and shell functions, symbolic links, running a job for months without manually resubmitting, writing custom Python and R utilities, and automating your data analysis so that the newest results are presented to you at a time of your choosing.
+Learn about suppressing Duo, password-less logins, aliases and shell functions, symbolic links, running a job for months without manually resubmitting, writing custom Python and R utilities, and automating your data analysis so that the newest results are presented to you at a time of your choosing.
 <!--
 ## Workshop Survey